ferrous-systems/rust-exercises/exercise-book/src/stm32/preparation.md

 [ST Micro NUCLEO-U5A5ZJ-Q]: https://www.st.com/en/evaluation-tools/nucleo-u5a5zj-q.html

-In our STM32-focussed exercises we will develop programs for the NUCLEO-U5A5ZJ-Q using its on-board ST-Link debugger.
+In these STM32-focussed exercises we will develop programs for the NUCLEO-U5A5ZJ-Q using its on-board ST-Link debugger.

 ## Required Software